Settlement of Laois and Offaly Act 1556

-The Settlement of Laois and Offaly 1556 was an Act of the Parliament of Ireland passed in 1556 which resulted in the creation of Queen's County and King's County in the midlands of Ireland, and the establishment of two shire towns at Maryborough (Portlaoise) and Philipstown (Daingean), named in honour of Queen Mary I and King Phillip II.
-The Act was the first Tudor attempt at plantation in Ireland and was designed to formally open up the area to English settlement.
+The Settlement of Laois and Offaly Act 1556 (3 & 4 Phil. & Mar. c.
+2 (I)) was an act of the Parliament of Ireland passed in 1556 which resulted in the creation of Queen's County and King's County in the midlands of Ireland, and the establishment of two shire towns at Maryborough (Portlaoise) and Philipstown (Daingean), named in honour of Queen Mary I and King Phillip II.
+The act was the first Tudor attempt at plantation in Ireland and was designed to formally open up the area to English settlement.

-The Act displaced the ruling O'More (or Moore) clan of Loígis and the O'Connor rulers of the Kingdom of Uí Failghe by declaring their lands to be the legal possession of the English monarch.
+The act displaced the ruling O'More (or Moore) clan of Loígis and the O'Connor rulers of the Kingdom of Uí Failghe by declaring their lands to be the legal possession of the English monarch.
 In 1922, Queen's County was renamed Laois and King's County was renamed Offaly.
-The Act was repealed by Dáil Éireann in 1962.
+The act was repealed by the Oireachtas in 1962.